velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 "…maybe some painkillers for the trip back."

-"Migraine abortives, anti-inflammatories, or exorphine agents?"
+"Migraine abortives, anti-inflammatories, exorphine agents, or a specialized neuropathic pain agent?"

 "Um.
 Which one is fent again?"

-"That would be an exorphine.
+"That would be an exorphine euphoriant.
 Noted.
 Do you feel physically and emotionally safe returning to your _rantal_ of origin?"

 "I guess."

 "Is there somewhere you would feel safer?"

 "Uh… not really, no." *Maybe the opposite end of the galaxy.*

 "Would you like any kind of Shevran or Homeguard escort during any part of your return trip, or are you comfortable travelling by yourself?"

 "Yeah, I'm gonna go with the latter."

+"Very good!
+Next, there is the matter of your return itself.
+Oh, I see here your home *rantal* has already been connected to the Core Line, that's very good!
+That means we can arrange a transit capsule to take you to a secure facility under Tegvar; your release will then be processed from there by your local Shevran section. *However,*" she adds with a painfully earnest smile, "as you seem to be *very* eager to be released from custody, I could alternatively recommend that you be released directly to the planetary capital; you would in that case be provided with a surface rail itinerary, unless you wish to arrange your own return-trip.
+However, surface rail *will* take substantially longer than vactrain—"

+"Surface rail, please," Cassil blurts. *Get me the fuck out of this dungeon already.*

+"Of course.
+I see here the next available surface route begins late this evening.
+If you do not wish your release to be delayed appropriately, we could discharge you to the nearest *rantal* and procure temporary quarters for you there, but—"

+"Let me *go*," Cassil interrupts, knuckles whitening.
+It comes out as more of a growl than she intended.

-"Very good.
-Now, I see here you were taken into custody along with a number of personal effects; do you wish these to be returned immediately to you upon release, shipped back to your assigned dormitory, or disposed of altogether?"
+Mirvit smiles brightly.
+"As you wish, of course!
+Now, I see here you were taken into custody along with a number of personal effects; do you wish these to be returned immediately to you upon release, shipped back to your unit dor— ah, forgive me, your cohort dormitory — sent to your personal travel dormitory, or disposed of altogether?"

 "I'd really like them back, please.
 Now."